 It’s memory and it’s subjective, suggestive qualities that make Dan Chaon’s Ill Will so engrossing.

-“We are always telling a story to ourselves, about ourselves.”
-This is one of the little mantras Dustin Tillman likes to share with his patients, and it’s meant to be reassuring.
+“We are always telling a story to ourselves, about ourselves,” Dustin Tillman likes to say.
+It’s one of the little mantras he shares with his patients, and it’s meant to be reassuring.
 But what if that story is a lie?

-A psychologist in suburban Cleveland, Dustin is drifting through his 40s when he hears the news: His adopted brother, Rusty, is being released from prison.
-Thirty years ago Rusty received a life sentence for the massacre of Dustin’s parents, aunt, and uncle.
-The trial came to epitomize the 1980s hysteria over Satanic cults; despite the lack of physical evidence, the jury believed the outlandish accusations Dustin and his cousin made against Rusty.
+A psychologist in suburban Cleveland, Dustin is drifting through his forties when he hears the news: His adopted brother, Rusty, is being released from prison.
+Thirty years ago, Rusty received a life sentence for the massacre of Dustin’s parents, aunt, and uncle.
+The trial came to symbolize the 1980s hysteria over Satanic cults; despite the lack of physical evidence, the jury believed the outlandish accusations Dustin and his cousin made against Rusty.
 Now, after DNA analysis has overturned the conviction, Dustin braces for a reckoning.

-Meanwhile, one of Dustin’s patients has been plying him with stories of the drowning deaths of a string of drunk college boys.
-At first Dustin dismisses his patient’s suggestions that a serial killer is at work as paranoid thinking, but as the two embark on an amateur investigation, Dustin starts to believe that there’s more to the deaths than coincidence.
-Soon he becomes obsessed, crossing all professional boundaries – and putting his own family in harm’s way.
+Meanwhile, one of Dustin’s patients gets him deeply engaged in a string of drowning deaths involving drunk college boys.
+At first Dustin dismisses talk of a serial killer as paranoid thinking, but as he gets wrapped up in their amateur investigation, Dustin starts to believe that there’s more to the deaths than coincidence.
+Soon he becomes obsessed, crossing all professional boundaries—and putting his own family in harm’s way.

 Ill Will is dark and twisted, playing with memory and stories — lies and truths — that get all mixed up as the years drag on.
 The very flawed protagonist, Dustin Tillman, is a lost soul only getting more lost after his wife, who seemed to be his anchor, dies.